 These days, I would welcome a gun ban.
 I realize not everyone agrees with me.

-Here is some of what I’ve read and bookmarked about gun violence in the last year.
+Here is some of what I’ve read and bookmarked about gun violence that continues to inform my views:

 -Looking for commonalities among mass shooters?
 Forget mental illness and video games.
 The New York Times reports that it turns out violence against women is frequently part of their histories, and it’s not talked about enough.